newrelic-experimental/newrelic-dotnet-customparams/README.md

 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.

->[Choose 1 of the 2 options below for Support details, and remove the other one.]

->[Option 1 - no specific thread in Community]
->We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.
+We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

->[Option 2 - thread in Community]
->New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
->You can find this project's topic/threads here: [URL for Community thread]

 ## Contributing